anuraglahon16/Disaster-Response-Pipelines/README.md

 # Disaster Response Pipeline Project

+# File Descriptions
+There are three main foleders:
+# Data
+disaster_categories.csv: dataset including all the categories disaster_messages.csv: dataset including all the messages process_data.py: ETL pipeline scripts to read, clean, and save data into a database DisasterResponse.db: output of the ETL pipeline, i.e. SQLite database containing messages and categories data

+# models
+train_classifier.py: machine learning pipeline scripts to train and export a classifier classifier.pkl: output of the machine learning pipeline, i.e. a trained classifer

+# app
+run.py: Flask file to run the web application templates contains html file for the web applicatin

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.